SpinGo/op-rabbit/README.md

 implicit val personFormat = Json.format[Person] // setup play-json serializer

-val consumer = AsyncAckingConsumer("PersonSignup", qos = 3) { person: Person =>
+// A qos of 3 will cause up to 3 concurrent messages to be processed at any given time. val consumer = AsyncAckingConsumer("PersonSignup", qos = 3) { person: Person => Future {
-  Future {
     // do work; when this Future completes, the message will be acknowledged.
-    // if the Future fails, it will be automatically retried (up to 3 times, by default) }
+    // if the Future fails, after a delay the message will be redelivered for retry (up to 3 times, by default) }
 }